Unpaid Breaks vs. Paid Breaks for Employees

 If you have not been rightfully paid by your employer for the time you have worked, you may be entitled compensation.

-The Phoenix employment law attorneys at the Phillips Law Group are willing to pursue any employer who mistreats his or her employees.
+The Phoenix employment law attorneys at the Phillips Dayes Law Firm PC are willing to pursue any employer who mistreats his or her employees.
 We will fight to uphold the rights of wronged workers to ensure they receive the treatment and compensation they deserve.